2. Safety

 Example: Success!
 Your blood pressure reading was sent to your doctor.
 Based on your doctor’s feedback, your blood pressure is normal.

-Message specified by your provider or clinic to request a second reading taken after 15 minutes due to an abnormal blood pressure reading:
+Message specified by your provider or clinic to request a second reading taken after 15 minutes due to an abnormal blood pressure reading.

 Example: Based on your doctor’s feedback, your blood pressure looks elevated.
 If you are experiencing shortness of breath, headache, nauseas, or any other symptoms, please call your clinic right away at xxx-xxx-xxxx.